Interference In A Nutshell

 Situation: Carla and her team need to build a structure out of wood and glue.

-Interference: Carla’s dad works for a lumber company and he picks out the wood and glue he thinks they should use.
+Interference: Carla’s mom works for a lumber company and she picks out the wood and glue he thinks they should use.

 Situation: Joselyn and Corey always have their backs to where the audience would be when they are practicing their skit.